AndrewResidence/andrew-residence/README.md

 #Andrew Residence Shift Calendar

-Shift Scheduler
 Andrew Residence requires a calendar/scheduling application to assist in sceduling on-call staff.
-Shift Scheduler

 ## Built With